ronmnm/TBTC.Bot/README.md

 ## Features
   - [x] Notification to separate channel about new deposit creation
+  - [x] TBTC network information
-  - [ ] Listens for courtesy calls, and send notification to subsciber
+  - [ ] Listens for courtesy calls, and send notification to subscriber
   - [ ] Notifications about rewards
-  - [ ] TBTC network information

 ## Build
 1. Clone repository and install dependencies: